-The Annual Report53 provides sufficient data from which an indicative fee percentage, relative to the amount in dispute, can be anticipated prior to commencing the process.
-This data goes some way to negating the criticism that parties in invoking adjudication are entering into an unknown fee commitment, that is open-ended by way of cost.
-The indicative fee percentages, as set out in this paper, represent the upper level of fee in each case.
+paper, represent the upper level of fee in each case.
 The average fee charged has been consistently demonstrated by the available data to be significantly less than these upper levels.
-Whilst it is accepted that for the smaller disputes an adjudicator's fee could be seen by some to be disproportionate to the amount in dispute, it is likely that the level of cost reflects a minimum cost of engagement in the adjudication process itself.
-It may be the case that these disputes will in the future be directed through the new Low Value Dispute Process (LVDP) as a more accessible and economic forum to seek resolution.
+Whilst it is accepted that for smaller disputes an adjudicator's fee could be seen by some to be disproportionate to the amount in dispute, it is likely that the level of cost reflects a minimum cost of engagement in the adjudication process itself.
+It may be the case that these disputes will in the future be directed through the new LVDP as a more accessible and economic forum to seek resolution.

 There is of course inherent cost sensitivity in the hourly rate charged and the time expended.
-The adoption of an hourly rate at the highest end of the scale combined with an extended expenditure of time can have a significant impact on the level of the final adjudicators fee.
+The adoption of an hourly rate at the highest end of the scale combined with an extended expenditure of time can have a significant impact on the level of the final adjudicator's fee.
 Whilst the case for excessive fees appears not to be proved by the analysis of available statistics, the data from which the analysis is derived is sufficient but not complete.
-It is accepted that the negative commentary on excessive adjudicator could be justified through the fees that have been charged without the statistical returns having been made, although this appears to be very much the exception rather than the rule.
-Without complete data the criticism of adjudicator fees may continue until the next reappointment of the panel when a system of sanction for returns not being provided, may have to be established.
+It is accepted that the negative commentary on excessive adjudicator's fees could be justified through the fees that have been charged without the statistical returns having been made, although this appears to be very much the exception rather than the rule.
+Without complete data the criticism of adjudicator's fees may continue until the next re-appointment of the Panel when a system of sanction for returns not being provided may have to be established.